advocations/skype/GetAPIEntrySignIn.md

  _**Applies to:** Skype for Business 2015_

-The [Application](https://msdn.microsoft.com/en-us/library/office/dn962124(v=office.16).aspx) object is created by invoking the `Application` class constructor with the `new` keyword.
+The [Application](https://msdn.microsoft.com/en-us/library/office/dn962124(v=office.16).aspx) object is created by invoking the **Application** class constructor with the **new** keyword.
 This is the only SDK object that can be constructed in application logic.
 All other SDK types are accessed by reading properties or invoking functions on application.

-The [SignInManager](https://msdn.microsoft.com/en-us/library/office/dn962125(v=office.16).aspx)#signIn method and the [SignInManager](https://msdn.microsoft.com/en-us/library/office/dn962125(v=office.16).aspx)#signOut method are asynchronous and return a [Promise](https://msdn.microsoft.com/en-us/library/office/mt657726(v=office.16) object.
-Use the `Promise#then` method to set operation success or failure callbacks.
+The [SignInManager](https://msdn.microsoft.com/en-us/library/office/dn962125(v=office.16).aspx)**#signIn** method and the [SignInManager](https://msdn.microsoft.com/en-us/library/office/dn962125(v=office.16).aspx)**#signOut** method are asynchronous and return a [Promise](https://msdn.microsoft.com/en-us/library/office/mt657726(v=office.16).aspx) object.
+Use the **Promise#then** method to set operation success or failure callbacks.

- >**Note** To enable audio/video functionality, clients must install the Skype for Business Web App Plug-in.
+ >**Note**: To enable audio/video functionality, clients must install the Skype for Business Web App Plug-in.
 It is available for Windows and Mac computers:
  - [Windows Download](https://mlccdn.blob.core.windows.net/prod/LWA/plugins/windows/archive/SkypeForBusinessPlugin-16.0.0.101.msi)
  - [Mac Download](https://mlccdn.blob.core.windows.net/prod/LWA/plugins/mac/archive/SkypeForBusinessPlugin-16.0.0.63.pkg)